azatuni/sem-ver-sh/README.md

   - *perf:*
   - *test:*
   - *chore:*
-Commits with other titles have no any affect in Semantic Versioning and just will be added in "Other" section of release note(changelog).
+Commits with other titles'll have no any affect in Semantic Versioning and just will be added in "Other" section of release note(changelog).
 ## Options
 For script usage run:
 ```